Michael Clemens from the Centre for Global Development on immigration [emphasis mine]:

 In that respect I’m not convinced the leadership debates in the way they are formatted will give us any useful information about who we should vote for.
 Instead they will mislead us into believing personality and polemical speeches are things we should care about most.

 That isn’t to say we shouldn’t be testing the parties and their leadership, but the importance attached to the leadership debates is bizarre.

 After some years away from blogging regularly I have decided to get back into it.
 My livejournal is (thankfully) long gone, my blogspot is beyond saving, and my tumblr is stuck in limbo after an account error.

 So back to my main website I return.

-My plan is to blog at least once a week.
-Initially I’m keeping it simple, but as I get back into it I may blog more often, share more of the digital tools I use on a daily basis
+My plan is to blog once a week (though I will likely fail at this).
+Initially I’m keeping it simple, but as I get back into it I may blog more often, share more of the digital tools I use on a daily basis.

 I read quite a lot of books.
 Practically anything that is recommended to me I will read.
 I have recently asked people at CARE to recommend some of their favourite books, and will start to review those here.